LiskArchive/lisk-legacy-docs/introduction.md

 By clicking on "Request specific amount" button, Lisk Hub will help you to create a link with the recipient(in that case your Lisk ID) and the amount of LSK, you want to receive.
 Then post it to the person you want to receive LSK from.
-By clicking on the link, Lisk Hub will open (if installed on the system) and prefill amount, recepient and reference for the user, so he/she only needs to hit the send button to send the tokens.
+By clicking on the link, Lisk Hub will open (if installed on the system) and prefill amount, recipient and reference for the user, so he/she only needs to hit the send button to send the tokens.

 *Lisk URL example:* `lisk://wallet/send?recipient=8004805717140184627L&amount=8&reference=for being awesome`